Trust-Ayeni/Udacity-ALX-T-NanoDegree/1. Introduction to Data Analysis/Project/readme.md

 Try and suggest questions that promote looking at relationships between multiple variables.
 You should aim to analyze at least one dependent variable and three independent variables in your investigation.
 Make sure you use NumPy and pandas where they are appropriate!

 ### Step Four - Share Your Findings
-Once you have finished analyzing the data, create a report that shares the findings you found most interesting.
-If you use a Jupyter notebook, share your findings alongside the code you used to perform the analysis.
-Make sure that your report text is contained in Markdown cells to clearly distinguish your comments and findings from your code work.
-You should also feel free to use other tools and software to craft your final report, but make sure that you can submit your report as an HTML or PDF file so that it can be opened easily.
+Once i have finished analyzing the data, i created a report that shares the findings you found most interesting.
+Using a Jupyter notebook, i shared my findings alongside the code used to perform the analysis.
+Making sure that the report text is contained in Markdown cells to clearly distinguish comments and findings from my code work.
+I also used other tools and software to craft the final report, and made sure that i can submit the report as an HTML or PDF file so that it can be opened easily.

 ### Step Five - Review
 Use the Project Rubric to review your project.
 If you are happy with your submission, then you're ready to submit your project.
 If you see room for improvement, keep working to improve your project!